CiscoCloud/haproxy-consul/README.md

 ## Options

-If you wish to override the config and template files, mount a volume and change the `CONSUL_CONFIG` environment variable upon launch.
-In docker this is via the `-e` option:
+If you want to override the config and template files, mount a volume and set the `CONSUL_CONFIG` environment variable before launch.
+In docker this can be accomplished with the `-e` option:

 ```
 docker run -v /host/config:/my_config -e CONSUL_CONFIG=/my_config -net=host --name=haproxy -d -e HAPROXY_DOMAIN=mycompany.com asteris/haproxy-consul